Man killed in crash north of Las Vegas identified

 Nevada Highway Patrol said 37-year-old Leonel Antonio Garcia died Nov.
 22 after losing control of his Chevrolet Trailblazer on the Exit 64 offramp, about 11 miles north of the Las Vegas Motor Speedway.

-Garcia was not wearing a seatbelt and was thrown from the vehicle, Highway Patrol said.
+Garcia was not wearing a seatbelt and was thrown from the vehicle, the Highway Patrol said.

 Contact Max Michor at mmichor@reviewjournal.com or 702-383-0381.
 Follow @MaxMichor on Twitter.36.381090, -114.892158